jjsch-dev/at21cs11-eeprom-emulator/Readme.md

 ### ⏱️ Debugging with GPIO Pin Toggling for Timing Analysis

 This section explains how to utilize a dedicated GPIO pin to measure the timing of specific software events or code sections using an oscilloscope.
 By toggling a designated pin at the start and end of a code block or during a particular event, you can visually analyze the duration and synchronization on an oscilloscope.
-This is particularly useful for understanding the timing of the SWI bus or the execution time of CPU-intensive tasks.
+This is particularly useful for understanding the timing of the **SWI bus** or the execution time of **code sections**.

 **Hardware Setup:**

 To use this debugging method, you will need an oscilloscope 🔬 connected to the designated debug pin on your PY32F0xx board.
-The specific pin used for this purpose is defined by the `DBG_PIN` macro (e.g., GPIO 1) in your project's configuration.
-You might also connect another channel of your oscilloscope to the SWI bus pin to observe its behavior in relation to the debug toggles.
+The specific pin used for this purpose is defined by the `DBG_PIN` macro **(e.g., GPIO 1)** in your project's configuration.
+You might also connect another channel of your oscilloscope to the **SWI bus pin** to observe its behavior in relation to the debug toggles.

 **(Example Setup - See Image Below):**

-The image below shows an example hardware setup with oscilloscope probes connected to the SWI bus pin (Channel 1 - Yellow) and the debug toggle pin (Channel 2 - Blue).
+The image below shows an example hardware setup with oscilloscope probes connected to the **SWI bus pin (Channel 1 - Yellow)** and the **debug toggle pin (Channel 2 - Blue)**.

 ![Debug Setup with Oscilloscope](images/debug_pin_connection.png)